 In the coming years as we mark the centenary of the founding of the state, 2016–2023, this repository of Irish material will become a site of central importance as documents in this collection will shed new light on these past events.

-Further details regards Paper Bloom will be available by following Katie’s blog www.paperbloom.net For any further information please contact Gaynor Seville, Public Art Co-ordinator, Mayo County Council at email@example.com.
+Further details regarding Paper Bloom will be available on Katie’s blog at https://www.katiemoorevisualartist.com/category/katie-moore-visual-artist-blog/page/7/.
+For any further information please contact Gaynor Seville, Public Art Co-ordinator, Mayo County Council at email@example.com.

 Photography: Michael McLaughlin